weaviate/weaviate/docs/en/use/graphql_grouping.md

 # GraphQL - Grouping

-> SHORT DESCRIPTION OF THIS DOC
+> About Grouping in GraphQL.

 ## Purpose: Show how grouping can be done using GraphQL queries